Do you have questions about the German Environmental Specimen Bank?

 The characteristics are visualized in a diagram directly below each table.
 Information on the diagrams can be found in the chapter "Diagrams".
 If applicable, some foot notes will be displayed below the table that provide you with specific information about certain measurement values.
-Additionally, you will find there the legends for the abbreviations used in the tables as well as information on when the measurement method and measurement institute were changed within the measurement series.
+In any case, you will find there the legends for the abbreviations used in the tables as well as information on when the measurement method and measurement institute were changed within the measurement series.

 If you hover the mouse over individual points or bars in the diagram, details of the measurements will be shown (tooltip).

-Furthermore you can zoom parts of the diagram by dragging the mouse.
-If you want to zoom another part of the diagram or reset the zooming, click the Reset Zoom button in the right upper area of the diagram.
+Furthermore you can enlarge parts of the diagram by dragging the mouse (zoom).
+If you want to enlarge another part of the diagram or return to the normal display, click the Reset Zoom button in the right upper area of the diagram.

 By clicking the symbol in the upper right corner of the diagram, you get several options for processing the diagram.
 You can print the diagram, or download it as a PNG and JPEG image, or as PDF document and SVG vector diagram.